 A new type of crowd control weapon came to the fore during the Ferguson, Missouri, protests of 2014.
 As an active demonstration of the newfound capabilities of an increasingly militarized American police state, countermeasures employed by the Ferguson Police Department to quell civil unrest included the use of LRAD sound cannons.

-Capable of projecting voice commands over a distance of 9 kilometers (5.5 mi), a Long Range Acoustic Device (LRAD) inflicts grievous bodily pain upon anyone within 100 meters (330 ft) of its sound path.
-LRAD manufacturers are careful to call their products “devices” rather than “weapons” for public relations reasons.
-But anyone who has endured the effects of an LRAD is well aware of the difference between the truth and the spin.
+Capable of projecting voice commands over a distance of 5.5 miles (9 kilometers), a Long Range Acoustic Device (LRAD) inflicts grievous bodily pain upon anyone within 330 feet (100 meters) of its sound path.
+LRAD manufacturers are careful to call their products “devices” rather than “weapons” for public relations reasons, but anyone who has endured the effects of an LRAD is well aware of the difference between the truth and the spin.

 Just ask the US diplomats stationed in Cuba who recently started losing their hearing.
 Soon after the detente between the United States and Cuba that transpired in 2015, diplomats deployed to the newly reopened US embassy on this Caribbean island nation started reporting a sudden and permanent loss of hearing.

 US investigators concluded that the diplomats had been hit with an advanced and unnamed acoustic device that doesn’t make any audible sound but causes irreparable damage to the ears and brain of anyone in its path.
 This incident was considered so serious that the United States expelled two Cuban diplomats from their embassy in Washington.

 However, the exact nature of this LRAD-like device and the identity of the agents responsible for its use on American officials are still unknown.
 If a sonic weapon was indeed used on US diplomats in Cuba, this would be an unprecedented incident in the history of international relations.